 Visit www.northumberlandfusiliers.org.uk for more information.

-Unfortunately, wheelchair access is to the ground floor only.
+Unfortunately, wheelchair access to this museum is available on the ground floor only.